WHMA-FM: History of call letters

 The call letters WHMA-FM were earlier assigned to another station in Anniston.
 It began broadcasting November 10, 1947, on 100.5 MHz.
 Studios were in the Radio Building in Anniston.
 The station was licensed to Anniston Broadcasting Company, which also had the license for WHMA (AM).
+Both stations were owned by Consolidated Publishing which printed The Anniston Star newspaper.
+This WHMA-FM, which was a class C 100,000 watt FM, moved from Anniston to metro Atlanta to become WWWQ (now WNNX) in January 2001.